• Mental Health

 Symptoms of Anxiety

-Everyone’s experience with anxiety is unique, but there are certain symptoms frequently experienced by individuals with anxiety.
+Everyone’s experience with anxiety is unique, with anxiety causing chest pain and physical symptoms in some but emotional symptoms in others.
+Anxiety can cause dizziness from the body’s stress-induced response.
+There are certain symptoms that are more commonly experienced by individuals with anxiety.

 The most common symptoms of anxiety include but are not limited to: